 These claims are linked to a third idea.
 Habermas does not think the notion of a self-directed society, whereby society is viewed as a collective totalizing subject able to give itself its own norms, is any longer plausible.
 Rather, he believes that in modern societies elements of the economy and the state are organized in a functional manner.
 They have been detached from normative moorings and can act independently for essentially instrumental reasons.
-For example, administrative rationality is concerned with order and the stability of the system and not with its normative functions.
+For example, administrative rationality is normative functions.
 For Habermas, both administration and the market have the tendency in modern society to take over or "colonize" more and more elements of social life that need to be norm-governed.